2013 Philippine Super Liga Grand Prix

-The 2013 Philippine Super Liga Grand Prix Conference was the second conference of the Philippine Super Liga and its inaugural season.
-It was held from November 10 to December 14, 2013.
-This conference introduced the men's division to the PSL.
+The 2013 Philippine Super Liga Grand Prix was the second conference of the Philippine Super Liga and its inaugural season.
+The tournament was held from November 10 to December 14, 2013 and saw the introduction of the men's division.
+The Grand Prix is an import-laden conference.
+Each team in the women's division is allowed to field two foreign players, known as imports, in their rosters.